SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/request/showlisttickets.massforward.md

 # Forward multiple requests to external parties

-In the request lists, you can forward multiple requests at the same time.
-To do this:
+In the request lists, you can forward multiple requests at the same time. [!include[To do this](../../../includes/to-do-this.md)]

 1. Select the requests you want to forward in the request list.
 2. Click the ![icon][img1] menu button in the lower left corner of the request list.